joesteinkamp/design-knowledge-base/1_Framework/Process/README.md

 #### [Define](./2_Define/)

-In the define phase, the primary task is to synthesize all the knowledge gained from the previous phase to shape the strategic approaches necessary to solve the problem by sharing that knowledge. **Describe the problem and what is needed to solve it.**
+In the define phase, the primary task is to synthesize all the knowledge gained from the previous phase to shape the strategic approaches necessary to solve the problem by sharing that knowledge. **Describe to others the problem and what is needed to solve it.**

 #### [Explore](./3_Explore)